AEA Ombudsperson Frequently Asked Questions

 What if I want to make a formal complaint to the AEA?

-If you wish to make a formal report to the AEA about the conduct of an AEA member or about conduct that occurred in the context of an AEA-sponsored activity, that complaint should be made to the Secretary-Treasurer of the AEA, or to the AEA President.
-Please note that once you have made a formal report, the ombudsperson, as a neutral, may no longer serve as an investigator or fact-finder regarding the matter.
+If you wish to make a formal complaint to the AEA about the conduct of an AEA member or about conduct that occurred in the context of an AEA-sponsored activity, that complaint must be made to the Secretary-Treasurer of the AEA, or to the AEA President.
+Please note that once you have made a formal complaint, the ombudsperson, as a neutral, may no longer serve as an investigator or fact-finder regarding the matter.
 You may discuss with the ombudsperson the meaning of this policy and how it may affect your decision whether to file a formal complaint or make a report to the ombudsperson.

 How can I get more information about this process?